HMS Queen Mary: General characteristics

 Slightly larger than the preceding Lion-class ships, Queen Mary had an overall length of 700 ft 1 in, a beam of 89 ft 1 in, and a draught of 32 ft 4 in at deep load.
 The ship normally displaced 26770 LT and 31650 LT at deep load, over 1000 LT more than the earlier ships.
 She had a metacentric height of 5.92 ft at deep load.
 In peacetime, the crew numbered 997 officers and ratings, but this increased to 1,275 during wartime.

 Propulsion

-The ship had two paired sets of Parsons direct-drive steam turbines housed in separate engine rooms.
+The ship had two paired sets of Parsons steam turbines housed in separate engine rooms.
 Each set consisted of a high-pressure turbine driving an outboard propeller shaft and a low-pressure turbine driving an inner shaft.
 A cruising stage was built into the casing of each high-pressure turbine for economical steaming at low speeds.
 The turbines had a designed output of 75000 shp, 5000 shp more than her predecessors.
 On sea trials in May and June 1913, Queen Mary achieved more than 83000 shp, although she barely exceeded her designed speed of 28 kn.
 The steam plant consisted of 42 Yarrow boilers arranged in seven boiler rooms.
 Maximum bunkerage was 3600 LT of coal and 1170 LT of fuel oil to be sprayed on the coal to increase its burn rate.
 Her range was 5610 nmi at a speed of 10 kn.